Nikolaiviertel – Location and Neighborhood

 The Nikolai Quarter is the origin of Berlin, the historic core.
 It inspires visitors as a romantic old town, a creative quarter and a surprising oasis in the midst of the big city hustle and bustle.
 Many events, such as the large Nikolai Festival, provide a varied program.
 In addition, the oldest church, the shortest alley, the largest density of restaurants in Berlin with 30 localities, 5 museums and 40 individual small stores attract visitors.
 Stroll through car-free alleys, do some relaxed shopping and forget about time on the banks of the Spree.
 All this can be found in the middle of the city, only a few minutes walk from the pulsating Alexanderplatz and easily accessible by public transport as well as by car.

 Enjoy breathtaking views from the TV tower after a stroll through Nikolaiviertel.
-Take a tour of Rotes Rathaus, official seat of the mayor and Berlin’s city government or experience the construction work on the subway line U5.
+Take a tour of Rotes Rathaus, official seat of the mayor and Berlin’s city government.
 Berlin’s Alexanderplatz: this place is always in motion, and it has many faces – this is where structural, social, cultural and aesthetic differences meet.

 Alexanderplatz is one of the most frequented places in Europe.
 Briefly referred to as “Alex” by Berliners, it is dominated by the television tower and flanked by the Rotes Rathaus, the City Hall and seat of the Berlin Senate.
 “Alex” is one of the landmarks of Berlin and just a few minutes from Nikolaiviertel.
 TV Tower and the World Clock, crossroads of several subway and commuter rail lines, Regional Station – at Alexanderplatz it’s all coming together.
 Located in the city center, you’ll easily get there by public transport or by car.